Stephen I, Count of Burgundy

 Stephen I (1065 – 17 May 1102), known as the Rash, was Count of Burgundy, Mâcon and Vienne from 1097 until his death.

-Born into a powerful and influential family, he was the son of Count William I of Burgundy and his wife Stephanie.
-Stephen’s younger brother was Pope Callixtus II.
+Born into a powerful and influential family, Stephen was the son of William I, Count of Burgundy and his wife Stephanie.
+Stephen’s younger brother Guy of Burgundy later became Pope Callixtus II.

-Stephen succeeded to the County in 1097, following the death in the First Crusade of his elder brother, Reginald II.
+Stephen succeeded to the county in 1097, following the death in the First Crusade of his elder brother Reginald II.
 Stephen participated in the Crusade of 1101, as a commander in the army of Stephen of Blois, helping with the capture of Ancyra and fighting in the disastrous Battle of Mersivan.
-Stephen later died at the battle of Ramla in 1102.
+Stephen later died at the Battle of Ramla in 1102.
 He was succeeded by his eldest son, Reginald III.

 Family

-He was married to Beatrix of Lorraine, daughter of Gerard, Duke of Lorraine and Hedwige of Namur.
-Beatrix died in 1116/1117.
-Their children were:
+Stephen was married to Beatrice of Lorraine.
+Beatrice and Stephen’s children were: